parmoo/parmoo/README.rst

  * Explore the advanced examples (including a ``libEnsemble`` example) in the ``examples`` directory.
  * Install libEnsemble_ and get started solving MOOPs in parallel.
+ * To interactively explore your solutions, install its extra dependencies and use our built-in viz_ tool.

 Resources
 ---------